djacobow/pidog2/hvrc-lvdc-use-and-test-cases.md

 |ON (12.3v)|0x3200000 (52428800d)|0x320 (800d)|0x3200320 (52429600d)|
 |OFF (10.0v)|0x2870000 (42401792d)|0x287 (647d)|0x2870287 (42402439d)|

 > *Note* All test cases performed with the rpi jumper in place and the following constants defined in the sketch:

 	*SERIAL_DEBUG 1
 	*NO_PATIENCE_DEBUG 1

-##TEST CASES
+#TEST CASES

-##TC#1 Verify LVDC & HVRC due to voltage changes on VSENSA only.
+##TC-1 Verify LVDC & HVRC due to voltage changes on VSENSA only.

-	a) Set VSENSA, VSENSB levels to (12v, 0v).
+	1. Set VSENSA, VSENSB levels to (12v, 0v).
-	b) Reset pidog using hw switch.
+	1. Reset pidog using hw switch.
-	c) Before 'off-timer' expires, use dogcmd to set 'vsense_off_threshold' register to 42401792 (10v) and 'vsense_on_threshold' to 52428800 (12.3v).
+	1. Before 'off-timer' expires, use dogcmd to set 'vsense_off_threshold' register to 42401792 (10v) and 'vsense_on_threshold' to 52428800 (12.3v).
 			./dogcmd.py set vsense_off_threshold 42401792; ./dogcmd.py set vsense_on_threshold 52428800
-	d) Verify that pidog remains on until the on_remaining timer expires.
+	1. Verify that pidog remains on until the on_remaining timer expires.
 Once the timer expires, verify that pidog switches off and remains off through successive off_remaining timer expiration/reset cycles.
-	e) Reset pidog using hw switch.
+	1. Reset pidog using hw switch.
-	f) Before 'off-timer' expires, use dogcmd to set 'vsense_off_threshold' register to 42401792 (10v) and 'vsense_on_threshold' to 52428800 (12.3v).
+	1. Before 'off-timer' expires, use dogcmd to set 'vsense_off_threshold' register to 42401792 (10v) and 'vsense_on_threshold' to 52428800 (12.3v).
 			./dogcmd.py set vsense_off_threshold 42401792; ./dogcmd.py set vsense_on_threshold 52428800
-	g) Set VSENSA level = 9v.
+	1. Set VSENSA level = 9v.
 Verify that pidog switches off immediately when voltage drops bellow 10v, before on-remaining timer expires.
-	h) Set VSENSA level = 12v.
+	1. Set VSENSA level = 12v.
 Verify that when off-remaining timer expires, pidog restarts off-timer.
-	i)  Set VSENSA level = 13v.
+	1. Set VSENSA level = 13v.
 Verify that when off-remaining timer expires, pidog switches on.

-##TC#2 Verify LVDC & HVRC due to voltage changes on VSENSB only.
+##TC-2 Verify LVDC & HVRC due to voltage changes on VSENSB only.
 	a) Set VSENSA, VSENSB levels to (0v, 12v).
 	b) Reset pidog using hw switch.
 	c) Before 'off-timer' expires, use dogcmd to set 'vsense_off_threshold' register to 647 (10v) and 'vsense_on_threshold' to 800 (12.3v).